fengsibo/PILAE/README.md

 pilae.train_pilae(X_train, y_train)

 ```
-where ae_k_list is the list type param denoting the regularization param of the PILAE, pil_k is the float type param denoting of regularization param of the PIL, alpha is the list type param denoting the \alpha, pil_p is the list type param of the PIL, ae_layers is the int type param of PILAE denote layer of the PILAE, PIL_layer is the int type param of PIL denote layer of the PIL.
-All the list type param corresponds to the each layer's param.
+where `ae_k_list` is the list type param denoting the regularization param of the PILAE, `pil_k` is the float type param denoting of regularization param of the PIL, `alpha` is the list type param denoting the \[alpha \], `pil_p` is the list type param of the PIL, `ae_layers` is the int type param of PILAE denoting layers of the PILAE, `pil_layers` is the int type param of PIL denoting layers of the PIL classifier.
+All the list type params corresponds to the each layer's param.

-The name of all the params correspond to the name of the variable in the paper SMC 2017 K. Wang et al.
+The name of all the params correspond to the name of the variable in the paper []SMC 2017 K. Wang et al](https://www.researchgate.net/profile/Ping_Guo3/publication/320077277_Autoencoder_Low_Rank_Approximation_and_Pseudoinverse_Learning_Algorithm/links/59ccc36d45851556e98792db/Autoencoder-Low-Rank-Approximation-and-Pseudoinverse-Learning-Algorithm.pdf).